leoogrizek/Receiver/README.md

 # Remote-Controlled Airplane Receiver

 ## Description
 This repository contains the code and documentation for a remote-controlled airplane receiver built using an Arduino Nano and a NRF24L01 transceiver.
 The receiver is part of a larger project to create a remote-controlled airplane.
+The corresponding transmitter can be found in this [repository](https://github.com/leoogrizek/Transmitter).

 ## Table of Contents
 - [Building the Airframe](#building-the-airframe)